 Under the bipartisan bill introduced Tuesday, $900 million would be deposited into the fund each year from offshore energy revenues without the need to go through the federal appropriations process.

-The bill was introduced by U.S. Sen. Cory Gardner, R-Colorado, and U.S. Sen. Joe Manchin, D-West Virginia, joined by U.S. Sen. Cory Gardner, D-Colorado, and 11 other senators from both parties.
+The bill was introduced by U.S. Sen. Cory Gardner, R-Colorado, and U.S. Sen. Joe Manchin, D-West Virginia, joined by U.S. Sen. Michael Bennet, D-Colorado, and 11 other senators from both parties.

 “The Land and Water Conservation Fund is the crown jewel of conservation programs and now that we have successfully permanently authorized the program, the next step is to make the funding of the program automatic,” Gardner said in a statement.